-Three things distinguish it from normal biscuits:
+Three things distinguish this Advent favourite from normal biscuits:

-2. The biscuit’s surface is normally a picture of some sort, stamped into the dough before baking.
-Traditionally, these would be scenes from the story of St. Nicklaus (hence the Christmas association).
-But nowadays it’s jut as likely to be a farmhouse or tree.
+- The biscuit’s surface normally forms a picture of some sort, stamped into the dough before baking.
+Traditionally, this would be a scene from the story of St. Nicklaus (hence the Christmas association).
+Now it’s just as likely to be a farmhouse or tree.

 - A hole normally appears somewhere in the biscuit, often as an integral part of the picture illustrated on the surface.